Suraiya: Incomplete projects

-As a singer
+Music career

-Suraiya's first song as a child-singer was "Boot karun main polish babu" (as a playback singer) in the film Nai Duniya (1942), composed by Naushad.
+Suraiya is regarded as the first actor-singer of Independent India.
+In his book, Tilak Rishi noted: "Suraiya was people's choice as the most popular singing superstar".
+She made her singing debut as a child-singer was "Boot Karun Main Polish Babu" in the film Nai Duniya (1942), composed by Naushad.
 She went on to sing playback for actress Mehtab for Sharda (1942), Kanoon (1943) and Sanjog (1942–43) for Naushad and A.R.
 Kardar (director-producer), when her principal, Miss P.F.
 Puttack, took a strong view of her truancy from school, and her 'adventure' came to an abrupt halt.
 When Mehtab first saw baby Suraiya, she was hesitant to have her as her playback singer, but on hearing her, she wanted Suraiya to sing all her songs in her films.
 Even in later years, in 1946, Mehtab was so attached to Suraiya's singing, that she requested Suraiya to record disc versions of her songs in her film Shama (1946), produced by Sohrab Modi, when Suraiya had become a busy heroine and had left singing playback in films for Mehtab.
 Suraiya then sang for Mehtab, in her own disc versions which were recorded by Shamshad Begum in the film.